phatchman/pico_dazzler/README.md

 You are done!

 The Pico is powered by the Arduino Due's USB port, in the same way as the PIC32 version.
 The 4-port USB-3 hub I used passes through the power from the USB device port from the Due to the Pico, but I'm not sure if all Hubs have that feature.
+If your hub doesn't, the USB micro port on the PIMORONI board accepts an external 5V power supply.
+I suggest you build a USB micro power cable and find a nice place to tap into 5 volts.

 While you can power the whole system via the USB input to the Altair Duino, and I've not had any problems doing this, I'd suggest using the external power supply, just to be safe on power limits.